amaranth-unm/amaranth-unm.github.io/websites/class-projects.md

 ## Why not use Squarespace or Wix or Wordpress?
 Good question!
 Many popular website creation sites are good solutions for a quick and temporary need.
-You don't need a multi-zone automated irrigation system to water a single plant once a week.
-But most website tools are not good choices for open, collaborative, and sustainable projects.
+But most free website tools are not good choices for open, collaborative, and sustainable projects.
+Often they:
 - Require a yearly subscription fee to retain access, or have lots of ads interefere with your site
 - Don't support multi-user collaboration without an expensive subscription plan
-- Dependent on a particular server
+- Dependent on a particular platform, which means you can't switch services without starting over

 ## Designing Communication
 Our project template helps students think about how design factors into communication.
 They can use images or other embedded media in many ways, but rather than just throwing them together, they have to think about visual hierarchy and how a story flows together on a webpage.
 These are crucial communication skills in the 21st century.